10 Reasons You Should Drive the Blue Ridge Parkway This Fall

 What’s better than fall foilage you ask?
 Well, that’s fall foilage etched around waterfalls, of course!
-Brevard and Transylvania County in North Carolina are known as the Land of Waterfalls.
+The Land of Waterfalls are Brevard and Transylvania County in North Carolina.
 Here you will find over 250 waterfalls to explore.

 Some of the most popular waterfalls along and around the Blue Ridge Parkway include Looking Glass Falls, Linville Falls, Bridal Veil Falls, Soco falls, and Catawba Falls.

 To sweeten the deal, all listed waterfalls are relatively easy to access and experience for all skill levels.

 Fall is one of the best times to get outside, especially in the South.
 The elevations of the Blue Ridge Mountains welcome cool crisp air, making it perfect for outdoor fall activities!

 One of the best things to do during the fall on the Blue Ridge Parkway is hiking.
 With hundreds of hiking trails with a range of difficulties, you will find something for everyone.
 You can even say you’ve hiked part of the Appalachian trail as you will find trailheads near the parkway.

 Some of the best hikes along the Blue Ridge Parkway are Rough Ridge at Grandfather Mountain, Craggy Gardens, and Linville Falls hike.

 10. Fall Seasonal Activities on The Blue Ridge Parkway

 Fall in the Blue Ridge Parkway offers some of the best seasonal activities.
 During your road trip, you can enjoy apple picking in the high country or hang out at one of the many vineyards along the parkway.

 Some apple picking you can find around the Blue Ridge Parkway includes The Orchard at Altapass, Saylor Orchard, and Grandad’s Apples.